 (depiction on globe by Plancius 1598, in Bayer’s Uranometria 1603, and in the star catalogue published by de Houtman in 1603)

 english asterism, created in the 1670s – included in a newly invented constellation by Hevelius (1687)

 with the pattern of a leopard: Giraffe, probably invented by Plancius, too – first appearance on his 1612 globe but roots unknown

-Scutum, the shield was invented by Hevelius, Monoceros, the unicorn and Columba, the dove were (probably) invented by Plancius (for the unicorn this is uncertain) and the Cross had already served as a navigational asterism for long time while the stars originally belonged to the constellation of the centaur.
+Scutum, the shield was invented by Hevelius, Monoceros, the unicorn and Columba, the dove were (probably) invented by Plancius (for the unicorn this is uncertain); the Cross had already served as a navigational asterism for long time (introduced by A. Corsali, the navigator of A. Vespucci after a Christian asterism mentioned in their compatriot Dante’s poem) while the stars originally belonged to the constellation of the centaur.

 A map of the ancient constellations only:

 The same celestial map as above but with the modern constellations left as white spots.

 Blue are the so-called Greek constellations (a multi-cultural mix already), brownish the Babylonian ones and yellow the (later) Christian ones.